Pettersson-dev/Pettersson-dev.github.io/_posts/2022-11-29-integration-strategy.md

 - Near realtime updates possible.

 ## Risks
-Event driven architectures are more complex than point to point.
+- Event driven architectures are more complex than point to point.
-Data consistency could be an issue.
+- Data consistency (eventual consistency) could be an issue.

 # Information hub based integration
 With the information hub the integration changes focus from system to information.
 The hub acts as master for the data and all information flows as rivers into the data lake.
 The raw data is enriched and processed making it available for consumption.